Trump administration bars clinics that provide abortions or abortion referrals from federal funding

 “Imagine if the Trump administration prevented doctors from talking to our patients with diabetes about insulin,” she said.
 “It would never happen.
 Reproductive health care should be no different."

-Wen has said the group could not accept funds under the new rule because it would compromise its ethical obligations to patients.
-The women’s health care provider serves about 41 percent of Title X patients and receives about $60 million from the program.
+Wen has said the group could not accept funds under the rule because it would compromise its ethical obligations to patients.
+The provider serves about 41 percent of Title X patients and receives about $60 million from the program.

+The new rule is part of a broader effort by the administration’s social conservatives to reshape how the federal government treats a range of culture-war issues, including family planning, abortion and LGBTQ rights.

+Health officials previously issued rules that allow employers to deny insurance coverage of birth control on religious or moral grounds.
+They had sought to emphasize abstinence in grant rules for the Teen Pregnancy Prevention Program, although they later reversed course.
+And they are seeking to allow faith-based foster-care and adoption providers who reject gay or non-Christian couples to continue getting federal funds.

-The rule is expected to result in a dramatic change in the type of information the roughly 4 million women participating in the Title X program receive.
-Some of the faith-based groups advocate “fertility awareness” or the rhythm method and abstinence as methods of preventing pregnancy.
-In November, HHS, issued a funding opportunity announcement for Title X that elevates natural family planning and abstinence counseling as program priorities.
+The family planning rule published Friday is expected to result in a dramatic change in the type of information the women participating in Title X programs receive.
+Some of the faith-based groups advocate “fertility awareness,” which involves using ovulation predictors and calendars, and abstinence as methods of preventing pregnancy.
+Last year, HHS issued a funding opportunity announcement for Title X that elevates natural family planning and abstinence counseling as program priorities.

+The new rule also eliminates a 2000 requirement that clinics provide “non-directive” pregnancy counseling, which might include information on abortion.
+HHS said that mandate is “inconsistent with federal conscience laws.”

+Critics also took issue with a provision that seeks to “encourage appropriate family participation in family planning decisions,” which Carrie Flaxman, deputy director of public policy at Planned Parenthood Federation of America, said in a conference call with reporters is “dangerous” because it might discourage some adolescents from seeking appropriate care.

 Democratic members of Congress last week objected to what they have called an “unconventional and nontransparent” review process for the rule and called on the Office of Management and Budget to send it back to HHS for more analysis.
 In a Feb.
 15 letter, Rep. Elijah E. Cummings (Md.) and Sens.
 Patty Murray (Wash.), Kamala D. Harris (Calif.) and Maggie Hassan (N.H.) called out HHS for taking numerous shortcuts.